Undergraduate Majors

 Marine Science

-The Bachelor of Science in marine science prepares a student for a career in this important and exciting part of modern biology.
-The goal of the program is to provide students with hands-on training in marine biology, including field studies, laboratory research, and aquaculture.
-A key component of the program is the summer experience at the Dauphin Island Sea Lab (DISL) off the Alabama coast.
+Marine science majors prepare for careers in an important and exciting part of modern biology.
+The program provides students with hands-on training in marine biology, including field studies, laboratory research and aquaculture as well as a summer experience at the Dauphin Island Sea Lab (DISL) off the Alabama coast.

 Learn More